-The river-side Homestead was built for Earl Wilson, a local doctor who commissioned a renowned architect (Donald Architectural Design) back in the early 90’s, with the specification “all workmanship and materials shall be best quality throughout”.
+The river-side Homestead was built for Jenny and Earl Wilson, a local doctor who commissioned a renowned architect (Donald Architectural Design) back in the early 90’s, with the specification “all workmanship and materials shall be best quality throughout”.
 The interior features redwood and local heart Rimu.

 Owners and hosts Chris Wharehinga Swannell and Michael Hooper invite you to share the peace and comfort of this natural riverside haven.
 Sheltered sun-facing decks look over sweeping front lawns descending past native and flowering bushes and trees down to the Waitangi River.
 At the nearby Waitangi Treaty Grounds, Maori and European first formally agreed to live together in Aotearoa, New Zealand.
 Chris, who is part Maori, can share with you his people’s history.